 So breaking it down into smaller-sized chunks that generate and prove a return on time spent is, is probably the most important point.
 And if you do that, you also risk not driving the company in the right strategic direction.
-So even before you start doing that, have a clear NorthStar, have a clear goal saying, this is where we want to be in three years or two years.
+So even before you start doing that, have a clear NorthStar and a clear goal saying, this is where we want to be in three or more years.
 So, when you do these shorter projects, make sure that that to their pointing towards that north star.
 So, at the end of the day, you are moving the company towards the strategic goal.

 Q: So, I think you're, you're right about the, you know, breaking it into pieces and having a true north for the journey.
 I think there's a bit of a follow-up, you know, what are sort of the approvals at are the challenges that you have seen at the board level?
 It's almost like what is the cheat sheet that a digital officer should have in terms of answering the board and also getting the culture, right.
 I mean, it's also a mindset, as you mentioned about people as well.